+Application form

-Application form Section B - Referee details
+Section A - Referee

+details

 This section asks you to provide the details of referees who can help us create a 360-degree picture of your personal attributes, behaviours, and skills in relation to those detailed in the position description.
-This will also include questions relating to integrity and conduct.
 These referees will be your current and previous managers, peers, junior staff members, direct reports, or others.